piemonte/PBJVision/CONTRIBUTING.md

 ## Contributing

 Vision is a community project in which contributing should be as easy and fun as possible.
-If you encounter bugs or have feature ideas, please open an issue or create a pull request.
+If you encounter bugs or have feature ideas, please open an [issue](https://github.com/piemonte/PBJVision/issues) or submit a [pull request](https://github.com/piemonte/PBJVision/pulls).

 ## Pull Requests